Stuart Dallas: Style of play

-Dallas was noted for his versatility, being able to play as a full-back or winger on either side of the pitch or as a central midfielder and having once played in five positions in the same match for Northern Ireland.
+Predominantly a defensive midfielder, Dallas was also noted for his versatility, being able to play as a full-back or winger on either side of the pitch or as a central midfielder and having once played in five positions in the same match for Northern Ireland.
 Former Leeds manager David O'Leary stated that "the big thing about him is the way he is adaptable to so many positions and, when he has to play in all those different positions, he doesn't let the side down in any way".
 He was often described as a utility player, with Darren Bent describing him as "probably the best utility man in history".
 Crusaders manager Stephen Baxter stated that "he could play left-wing, right-wing, centre-forward or the number 10.
 People have had him playing left-back and right-back but any position works for him because of his great athleticism to get around the park and his brain."